Buying real estate in Laos?

 Sources: BTI Transformation Index, CSIS Report, Doing Business 2020 Report

-5) You may invest in residential developments in fast-growing cities like Luang Prabang to capitalize on urbanization trends
+5) Invest in residential developments in fast-growing cities like Luang Prabang, as urbanization attracts more residents and businesses

 Luang Prabang is on the brink of a major transformation due to rapid urbanization.